nromanen/devops_2025/kateryna_kravchuk/task_10/task_10.md

 ### Task 0

-Use the previously created virtual machine with Linux, ensure that it is powered on and accessible.
+Use the previously created virtual machine with Linux, ensure that it is powered on and accessible

 ### Solution 0

-I will use **Ubuntu Linux Server 24 LTC** that was previously installed in the *Virtual Box*.
+I will use **Ubuntu Linux Server 24 LTS**, which was previously installed in *Virtual Box*.
 The process of gaining acces described in [this](https://github.com/nromanen/devops_2025/blob/main/kateryna_kravchuk/task_09/task_09.md#preparation) part of Task 9.

 ---

 ## 1. DB installation

-### Task 1
+### Task

 Install <span style="color: #db1a74">MariaDB</span> on Ubuntu Linux.